Skip to main content

 BCCDC Grand Rounds are a College of Physicians and Surgeons of Canada CME accredited activity and are broadcast online.

 These rounds must have educational value for the target audience, as identified by the Grand Rounds committee.
-Volnteers and suggestions from the BCCDC community are welcome, but need to be confirmed by the committee before scheduling.
+Volunteers and suggestions from the BCCDC community are welcome, but need to be confirmed by the committee before scheduling.

 Types of presentations that are relevant to Grand Rounds and eligible for CME credits include the following: